-I am a mid-career artist with a practice that combines painting, drawing, installation work, performance and lens-based work.
-I have been living in Co.
-Clare since 2004.
-I regularly exhibit nationally and internationally.
-My work was recently selected for the National Self Portrait Collection and exhibited in the Bourne Vincent Gallery in Limerick, 2018.
-I presented Songlines, a solo exhibition in Punt WG, Amsterdam in 2012.
-In 2015 and 2017 my work was selected for the Annual Exhibition at the Royal Ulster Academy in Belfast, and in 2013 I participated in ‘Komplizen’, Ostrale 013 in Dresden, Germany.
-I was co-ordinator and curator at the Courthouse Gallery and Studios, Ennistymon from 2009-2016.
-My work is in private and public collections around the world, including the Office of Public Works and Clare County Council.
+TRUDI VAN DER ELSEN is an artist with a practice that combines painting, drawing, installation work, performance and lens-based work.
+She lives and works in the west coast of Ireland, Co.
+Clare.
+She regularly exhibits nationally and internationally.
+In November 2019 her solo exhibition XR– Extended Reality, recent paintings, opens in Las Cuevas de Hércules, Toledo, Spain.
+Her work was selected for the National Self Portrait Collection and exhibited in the Bourne Vincent Gallery in Limerick, 2018.
+She presented Songlines, a solo mixed-media exhibition in Punt WG, Amsterdam in 2012.
+In 2015 and 2017 her work was selected for the Annual Exhibition at the Royal Ulster Academy in Belfast, and in 2013 she participated in ‘Komplizen’, Ostrale 013 in Dresden, Germany.
+From 2009-2016 she was co-ordinator and curator at the Courthouse Gallery and Studios, Ennistymon, Ireland.
+Her work is in private and public collections around the world, including the Office of Public Works and Clare County Council.

 2009 Bodies In The Bog and the Archaelogical Imagination written by Karin Sanders, professor of Scandinavian Studies at the University of California, Berkely (University of Chicago Press)

 Nostalgic Overlay: Trudi van der Elsen